Meet the team

 At St. Anne’s we believe that all people should be valued, supported and protected from harm and that the Church has a special responsibility towards vulnerable people.

-To this end, all volunteers for roles which bring them into contact with vulnerable groups or individuals, are required to comply with the Liverpool Archdiocese Disclosure and Barring policy (DBS) prior to being accepted.
+To this end, all volunteers for roles which bring them into contact with vulnerable groups or individuals, are required to comply with the requirements of the Religious Life Safeguarding Service (RLSS), prior to being accepted.
+RLSS act on behalf of Douai Abbey Parishes Trust.

-It is the policy of the Catholic Church in England and Wales that anyone with any role within the Church must report all allegations of abuse to their diocese Safeguarding Office or directly to the police, regardless of whether the abuse occurred recently or in the past, or whether the accused person is living or deceased.
-Our parish Safeguarding contact is Terry Graham.
+It is the policy of the Catholic Church in England and Wales that anyone with any role within the Church must report all allegations of abuse to RLSS (details below), or to their Safeguarding Representative or directly to the police, regardless of whether the abuse occurred recently or in the past, or whether the accused person is living or deceased.

 Pastoral Council